lixuenan2333/en-1/API/Virtual-Machines/Image/deleteImage.md

 ## Description
-Delete a private image that only allows you to operate your personal private image.
+Delete a private image that only allows you to operate your personal private image.<br>
 If the image is shared to other users, the image can be deleted only when the sharing is released.